Neural ensemble Kalman filter: Data assimilation for compressible flows with shocks: Pressure-density sensitivity in the shock tube case

 \section{Pressure-density sensitivity in the shock tube case}

 To clarify why the density field recovers more slowly under pressure-only observations in the shock tube problem, we examine the forward propagation of uncertainty in the initial density.
-Following the sampling strategy in Eq.~\eqref{eq:sod-sampling}, uncertainty is introduced only in the left-state density $\rho_L$, while all other initial-condition parameters, including $p_L$, $\rho_R$, $p_R$, and the diaphragm location $x_d$, are fixed at their reference values.
+Here, uncertainty is introduced in the left-state density $\rho_L$, while all other initial-condition parameters, including $p_L$, $\rho_R$, $p_R$, and the diaphragm location $x_d$, are fixed at their reference values (see Eq.~\eqref{eq:sod_ic}).
 This controlled setup isolates the effect of density perturbations and allows us to assess how uncertainty in $\rho_L$ propagates through the flow variables in the absence of DA.

 As shown in Fig.~\ref{fig:sod-sensitivity}, the ensemble exhibits noticeable variability in the density field at $t=0$, confined to the left state where the perturbation is introduced.
 After evolution to $t=0.2$, the density profiles continue to display visible spread, whereas the corresponding pressure profiles remain tightly clustered across the ensemble.
-To quantify this uncertainty propagation, the ensemble spread of the pressure field at $t=0.2$ is approximately $6 \times 10^{-3}$, compared with the imposed standard deviation of $0.05$ for the injected density perturbation.
+To quantify this uncertainty propagation, the ensemble spread of the pressure field at $t=0.2$ is approximately $0.01$, compared with the imposed standard deviation of $0.1$ for the injected density perturbation.
 This suggests that perturbations in $\rho_L$ are only weakly transmitted to the pressure field over the time interval considered.